Michael Russell (tennis): Playing style

 Russell has "startling acceleration, precise footwork and, most important, a voracious work ethic."
 He is a defensive counter-puncher, known for his foot speed, consistency, forehand, and fitness.
 John McEnroe described him as a particularly dogged competitor, saying that "no one's going to try harder on a tennis court than Michael Russell".

 People questioned his potential when he was a junior because they thought he was too little for pro tennis.
 An ESPN article in 2007, noting that he was 5-foot-8 and weighed 160 pounds, called him: "one of the smallest players in the professional game."

 Coaching

-In 2015, Russell started Michael Russell Tennis, a private tennis coaching business in Houston, TX.
+In 2015, Russell started Michael Russell Tennis, a private tennis coaching business in Houston, Texas.

 Russell has coached Frances Tiafoe, Ryan Harrison, Sam Querrey, Taylor Fritz, Mackenzie McDonald and Tennys Sandgren on the ATP WorldTour through USTA Player Development.

 He is the current private coach of Taylor Fritz.
+In 2024, Russell was named Coach of the Year in the 2024 ATP Awards.